 Residents are scrambling to find new places to live as the City of Richmond condemns units at The Flats at Ginter Park, a sprawling 4.5-acre Northside apartment complex built in the 1940s, and other nearby properties.
 Most of the buildings flank Chamberlayne Avenue and Old Brook Road, and some are sprinkled through Ginter Park.
 Though some buildings are in different locations, they are under the same ownership.

 Cedar Grove Partners LLC, a New York-based company, owns the estimated 24 properties, according to city records.
-Property manager Brad Humphreys is charged with a dozen criminal charges and more are anticipated; counts of failure to make necessary repairs to buildings and 10 counts of unsafe structures.

 “This is certainly one of the bigger projects that we have undertaken,” John Walsh, Richmond Code Enforcement Operations Manager, said.